 The confusion that two incompatible soteriologies cause regarding a clear proclamation of the truth of the gospel, let alone the intellectual and interpretive relativism fostered by this situation (i.e., “What the Scripture means to you is just fine, even though it means something contrary to me; the important thing is that we all get along”), can no longer be ignored or rationalized away.
-It is why this debate must be had, the essential problem identified and the issue resolved.
+It is why this debate has lingered so long, why it must be had, the essential problem identified and the issue resolved.

 According to Scripture the word “gospel” has a definite meaning.
 “Gospel” means “good news.”
 The Greek word is euangelion, from which we get our word “evangelical.”
 Therefore, one’s soteriology and gospel message will either be consistent with the biblical definition of the gospel as “good news,” or it will be, as I submit it is in Calvinism, inconsistent with that word so defined.
 In other words, I contend that the Calvinist “doctrines of grace” have no “good news” to proclaim to sinners.
 A brief summary of Calvinism may be helpful here.

-This theistic determinism logically also includes each person’s eternal destiny.
+This is nothing less than a universal divine causal determinism, or theistic determinism.
+This determinism logically includes that each person’s eternal destiny is also predetermined by God.
 Some are chosen or predestined to everlasting life and all others to everlasting punishment for their sin.
 Each sinner’s eternal destiny was fixed by God before creation.
 Who the elect are remains unknown to us.
 Therefore, the Calvinist understands the “good news” as the exercise of divine “grace” defined as God’s premundane decision to save certain particular individuals chosen out of the mass of sinful humanity, all of whom are undeserving of salvation.
 For the Calvinist “grace” refers to God’s choice to save a particular sinner when he did not have to do so.
 “Grace,” therefore, may be equated with God’s predestination of certain persons to salvation.
 This “grace” or decision to save, affects only those particular elect individuals.
 The “gospel” or “the gospel of grace” is that God, from eternity past, out of the sinful mass of humanity, chose which particular individuals he would unfailingly save.
 This choice or election is unconditional.
 It has nothing whatsoever to do with the person themselves nor anything or anyone else.
 It is solely of God’s will and work.
 Those predestined to be saved are “altogether passive therein.”

 Furthermore, because of their sinful nature all persons are “dead in their trespasses and sins” and unable to respond to God in faith.
 God therefore must effectually call them to himself and salvation.
 Regeneration is required for the elect to believe.
 Faith therefore is a gift given by God to the elect.
 This work of God’s Spirit which produces faith is irresistible.
 Only those he has chosen to save will unfailingly believe.
 All others cannot believe.
 Even the elect cannot believe but must wait for the gift of faith to be given to them.
 The elect must be regenerated first in order to believe.
 To these elect alone he gives eternal life.
 God irresistibly regenerates those he has unconditionally elected to salvation and grants them faith simultaneous with or subsequent to regeneration.
 Christ dies on the cross only for those particular persons God has chosen for salvation.
 The efficacy and worth of the atonement is therefore limited to the elect.